N-Power: Formal education not criterion for slot in new programme

 The deputy director information, ministry of humanitarian affairs disaster management and social development, Rhoda Iliya has said Nigerians between the ages of 18-35 with or without formal education can apply for a slot in the new program which would be very focused on agriculture.

-Recall that Vanguard had earlier reported that the Batch C application commenced at 11:45 pm on June 26, 2020.
+Recall that Vanguard had earlier reported that the Batch C application for the N-Power programme commenced at 11:45 pm on June 26, 2020.

 Also read: ‘I was stark illiterate when I married my husband,’ wife of Bauchi gov.